cloudberrydb/cloudberrydb/README.md

 ## Preperation for build

-Go into gp-orca and create a build folder
+Go into gporca and create a build folder
 ```
 % mkdir build
 % cd build